achalnm/Event-Echo-Using-Django/README.md

 <h2 id="contributing">Contributing</h2>

 <p>
   Contributions are welcome to enhance the platform.
 If you have any suggestions, feel free to fork the repository, make your changes, and submit a pull request.
-Please ensure that your contributions adhere to our coding standards and guidelines.
 </p>